 - Reliable internet access (high speed is recommended)

 - Speakers and microphone

-Tuition Fees for the course will be $650.
-Coady Institute strives to ensure access that participants working with marginalized communities have access to its courses.
+The tuition fee for this course is $850.
+Coady Institute strives to ensure change leaders working in communities around the world have access to its courses.
 This is made possible through the provision of bursaries that are funded by many individual and institutional donors.
-Those receiving a bursary will be responsible for paying the balance of $350 CAD before the designated deadline.
+Partial bursaries of up to $475 are available for qualifying candidates.
+Through Coady’s Circle of Abundance, a limited number of full bursaries are available to First Nations, Métis, and Inuit participants residing in Canada.
+Applicants will be able to express their interest in obtaining a bursary during the application process.
+Those receiving a bursary will be responsible for paying the balance of their tuition before the designated deadline.

 Full bursaries are available from the Centre for Employment Innovation (CEI) for eligible applicants from Nova Scotia.
 This includes applicants working for a program or agency engaged in employment services delivery, or engaged in social innovation activities to alleviate poverty, strengthen livelihoods, and create more equitable employment and entrepreneurial opportunities with and for systemically oppressed groups.
 For more information, visit the CEI Bursary Program page.